“Everybody wants to beat us”

 - Frank and Martin used to ride offroad bikes together, then joked about racing together in a truck before making it a reality from 2016 onwards.

-- The 42-year-old has previously said that he and Martin have "the same values and the same sense of humour" and that they can rely on each other.
+- The 43-year-old has previously said that he and Martin have "the same values and the same sense of humour" and that they can rely on each other.
 "I'm always there for him if he needs good advice, inside or outside the truck."

 - David Svanda first got interested in motorsport at around the age of 16, when he used to volunteer as a track commissaire at local rallies.

 - A trained electrical engineer, he began working at MM Technology in 2018.
 At Dakar 2019 he worked as a mechanic-electrician, before stepping up to race mechanic and head of electrical installation.
+He is now responsible for the development and production of all electrical components at MM Technology.

 - David knows the importance of teamwork in a Dakar truck crew.
 "There are three of us and everyone is very important," he observed.
 "Without each other we cannot achieve the maximum result."